ocnguye/Projects/CONTRIBUTING.md

 6. Run `python manage.py migrate` to perform the database migrations.

+7. In your terminal run `python manage.py shell < scripts/upload_smiski.py`.

+    This is to load in the valid smiski objects that we have.

 7. Run `python manage.py runserver` to start the development server.

 8. Congrats your backend and frontend are communicating like best buddies.